 The summary should be cited as:

-Ethnographic What we know from descriptions written by observers, usually anthropologists, who have lived with and worked with people in the present and recent past
+What is known from descriptions written by observers, usually anthropologists, who have lived in and carried out fieldwork on a culture in the present and recent past

-Matrilocal residence A pattern of marital residence where couples typically live with or near the wife’s parents
+A pattern in which couples typically live with or near the wife’s parents

-Patrilocal residence A pattern of marital residence where couples typically live with or near the husband’s parents
+A pattern in which married couples typically live with or near the husband’s parents

 Additional Cross-Cultural Studies of Hunter-Gatherers